This is a distilled summary of the core guides I’ve made on AdequateLife.

 Instead, focus on the short-term reality laid out in front of you.

-Merge all your goals in one system, then simplify them, then divide them out into small tasks.
+Merge all your goals into one system, simplify them, then divide them out into small tasks.

 Plan out your days and weeks as they happen.